Interactive Design: How to Make Animation in Mobile Apps

 - Provides information about the system status

 Adding mobile animations can be a very complex task.
 One poorly done element can spoil the whole impression of the app interface.
 If you want mobile animations that solve tasks in the correct way, it is necessary to follow the basic principles of animation which helps improve the UX design.

 Before adding mobile animations, analyze how consistent your idea is with the main rules of using animation in mobile apps.
 The majority of product owners do not consider this at all when starting the development of their own apps.
-And as a result, they get apps which don't fulfil the initial requirements.
+And as a result, they get apps which don't fulfill the initial requirements.

-Here is a quick checklist that includes the main components of well executed mobile animations:
+Here is a quick checklist that includes the main components of well-executed mobile animations: